janwilmake/x-cli/README.md

 CLI

-- package `npm i -g xymake` with bin `xy`
+- ✅ package `npm i -g xymake` with bin `xy`
-- `xy setup` opens browser to https://cli.xymake.com and requests pasting api key and x username.
+- ✅ `xy setup` opens browser to https://cli.xymake.com and requests pasting api key and x username.
 Then, sets it in global config location
-- `xy [-n] ...` to send a tweet using the xymake api.
+- ✅ `xy [-n] ...` to send a tweet using the xymake api.
   - If no config api key yet, error
   - If `-n` it won't connect to a thread, will just post the tweet
   - Finds current git remote and branch and verifies it to be github (or errors if not found)
   - Will start new thread if the latest one is over a day ago (but will quote old one).
 Will always attach tweets to repos by adding the repo url in a reply to the first tweet.
   - keep state of last tweet id + date per repo in `xymake.json` in repo root; `{"posts":{"url":string,"createdAt":string,"branch": string}[]}`
+- ✅ `xy open` opens current thread in browser

+Easy onboarding

+- ✅ New page for dashboard with API key for CLI.
+- ✅ Generate and show API key and scopes are shown as well
+- ✅ New landingpage https://cli.xymake.com that explains the X CLI

 ## BACKLOG

-Easy onboarding
+Easier onboarding:

-- New page for dashboard with API key for CLI.
+- Create client for cli.xymake.com instead with redirect url
-- Generate and show API key and scopes are shown as well
-- New landingpage https://cli.xymake.com that explains the X CLI

-Validation

-- Already validated from myself. let's start by trying it myself and see if it sticks.
+- Figure out if ratelimit is decent enough

 More CLI